altayeb1980/money-transfer/README.md

 # Validations

 Three main validation should be proceed when the transfer for the fund take place
-    1. transaction currency should be ISO valid
+1. Transaction currency should be ISO valid
-    2. transaction currency should be the same between the sender and receiver
+2. Transaction currency should be the same between the sender and receiver
-    3. the sender should not have Insufficient Funds
+3. The sender should not have Insufficient Funds